Discover Jump Technology for Access to Remote Systems

-Jump is the term for all BeyondTrust unattended access technologies.
+Jump is a term for accessing a remote system.
 Unattended access refers to accessing remote systems without requiring interaction from a remote user to initiate the access.

-Jump Clients are used to establish a persistent, one-to-one connection between a BeyondTrust Appliance and a remote Windows, Mac, or Linux system.
+Jump Clients are used to establish a one-to-one encrypted connection between a B Series Appliance and a remote Windows, Mac, Android, or Linux system.
 A Jump Client must be installed on each remote system you want to access.
 The installed Jump Clients to which a representative has permission are listed in the bottom pane of the representative console.
-A Pinned Client is the same thing as a Jump Client, and a Pinned Session is a BeyondTrust support session that started through a Jump Client.
-For details, see the Jump Client Guide.
+A Pinned Session is a BeyondTrust support session that started through a Jump Client.

 Local Jump, Local Push